-Participants in the ecosystem who do not fall under the definition of VASPs in the FATF Standards include; the global FIs whose functions are only managing the Reserve Fund (although they are covered under the FATF Standards as FIs); Validators, except for the Company, whose functions are only validating transactions; cloud service providers whose functions are only offering the operation of infrastructure; manufactures of hardware wallets whose functions are only manufacturing and selling the devices; software providers of unhosted wallets whose functions are only developing and selling the software; merchants which are only providing goods and services in exchange for Coins; and individual users.
+Participants in the ecosystem who do not fall under the definition of VASPs in the FATF Standards include; the global FIs whose functions are only managing the Reserve Fund (although they are covered under the FATF Standards as FIs); Validators, except for the Company, whose functions are only validating transactions; cloud service providers whose functions are only offering the operation of infrastructure; manufacturers of hardware wallets whose functions are only manufacturing and selling the devices; software providers of unhosted wallets whose functions are only developing and/or selling the software/hardware; merchants which are only providing goods and services in exchange for Coins; software developers who do not undertaken any VASP functions; and individual users.

 It is important to note that the exact details of any arrangement must receive prior adequate and independent scrutiny to make these determinations and the exact application of AML/CFT measures will depend on each individual country.
-Depending on the individual country, laws relating to traditional financial assets such as securities, commodities and derivatives may be implicated in this scenario as well.
-Countries can also adopt other measures if they consider the ML/TF risks are unacceptably high, such as in relation to potential P2P transactions (see Section III for further information on what measures countries could take).
+This is an illustrative example only and not all stablecoins are organized in this way.
+Depending on the individual country, laws relating to financial assets such as securities, commodities and derivatives may be implicated in this scenario as well.
+Countries can also adopt other measures if they consider the ML/TF risks are unacceptably high, such as in relation to potential P2P transactions (see paragraphs 105-106 for further information on what measures countries could take).

-- 74. Some platforms and providers offer the ability to conduct VA transfers directly between individual users.
-For platforms and services offering VA transfers between individual users as for all other service providers, the broad reading of the definitions above will decide whether parties to providing such a service are VASPs on a functional basis, not on the basis of self-description or technology employed.
-Only entities that provide very limited functionality falling short of exchange, transfer, safekeeping, administration, control, and issuance will generally not be a VASP.
-For example, this may include websites which offer only a forum for buyers and sellers to identify and communicate with each other without offering, even in part, those services which are included in the definition of VASP. - 75.
-For self-described P2P platforms, jurisdictions should focus on the underlying activity, not the label or business model.
-Where the platform facilitates the exchange, transfer, safekeeping or other financial activity involving VAs (as described in limbs (i)-(v) of the VASP definition), then the platform is necessarily a VASP conducting exchange and/or transfer activity as a business on behalf of its customers.
-Launching a service as a business that offers a qualifying function, such as transfer of assets, may qualify an entity as a VASP even if that entity gives up control after launching it, consistent with the discussion of the lifecycle of VASPs below.
+- 90. Some platforms and providers offer the ability to conduct VA transfers directly between individual users.
+For such platforms, the broad reading of the definitions above will decide whether parties to providing such a service are VASPs on a functional basis, not on the basis of self-description or technology employed.
+Only entities that provide very limited functionality falling short of exchange, transfer, safekeeping, administration, control, and the provision of financial services associated with issuance will generally not be a VASP.
+For example, this may include websites which offer only a forum for buyers and sellers to identify and communicate with each other without offering, even in part, those services which are included in the definition of VASP. - For self-described P2P platforms, jurisdictions should focus on the underlying 91. activity, not the label or business model.
 Some kinds of "matching" or "finding" services may also qualify as VASPs even if not interposed in the transaction.
 The FATF takes an expansive view of the definitions of VA and VASP and considers most arrangements currently in operation, even if they self-categorize as P2P platforms, may have at least some party involved at some stage of the product's development and launch that constitutes a VASP.
-Automating a process that has been designed to provide covered services does not relieve the controlling party of obligations. - 76.
-The expansiveness of these definitions represents a conscious choice by the FATF.
-Despite changing terminology and innovative business models developed in this sector, the FATF envisions very few VA arrangements will form and operate without a VASP involved at some stage.
-Where customers can access a financial service, it stands to reason that some party has provided that financial service, even if the act of providing it was temporary or shared among multiple parties.
-Jurisdictions should take particular care to assess any claims that businesses may make as to models of decentralization or distributed services, and conduct their own assessment of the business model in line with its risk and their ability to mitigate these risks.
+Automating a process that has been designed to provide covered services for a business does not relieve the controlling party of obligations.